 Media and other interesting documents

-Other interesting documents could be certificates.
+All family trees need documents as proof.
 Certificates could go back way before media evidence but can only be displayed on a website as pictures of certificates.There are many interesting articles on how family tree programs should handle media items and have attempted to implement these on the PC.
 Your best and most interesting views of your recent ancestors are handled well on a PC.
 The website view of your family tree is more simple but can nonetheless use media files.

 Before computers there were many attempts at making numbering systems that were intended to simplify the connection between people, so that relationships could be deduced by a human if he or she knew how the system worked.
-I believe that numbering systems are now obsolete as computers can calculate relationships by using their own internal logic.
+Numbering systems are now obsolete as computers can calculate relationships by using their own internal logic.
 Humans therefore, have no need to assign numbers using any other system.
 Just accept the number assigned automatically and don’t worry about it.

-- Each Individual has a single Father and a single Mother
+- Each Individual has a single biological Father and a single biological Mother

 - The Father and Mother may, or may not, have been connected in a "Formal" relationship

-XYFT can be shared as an XYXchange file, which is a zipped file conatining all your data and other associated files.
+XYFT can be shared as an XYXchange file, which is a zipped file containing all your data and other associated files.
 XYFT can run on any modern PC directly from a USB key.

 XY Family Tree © 2005 - 2019